OCamlPro/liquidity/docs/sphinx/src/tutorial/game.rst

 #. ``bet`` is the amount that was sent with the first transaction by
    the player.
 It constitute the bet amount.
 #. ``player`` is the key hash (tz1...) on which the player who made
-   the bet wishes to be payed in the event of a win.
+   the bet wishes to be payed in the event of a win (we ask for a ``key_hash`` so that the payout operation cannot fail).

 We also give an initializer function that can be used to deploy the contract with an initial value.
 It takes as argument the address of